Section 4: Protests

 Table may scroll on smaller screens

-The protest must include the check symbol and the check serial number so that the record can be identified in the Fiscal Service system.
+The protest must be on your financial institutions letterhead, and include the check symbol and the check serial number so that the record can be identified in the Fiscal Service system.

 |2||Attach documentation to support the protest.